jimmymai02/portfolio/README.md

 ### Technical Skills: SQL, Python, R, Tableau

 ### Education
--M.S., Business Analytics | The University of Texas at Dallas (_Expected graduation in May 2024_)
+- M.S., Business Analytics | The University of Texas at Dallas (_Expected graduation in May 2024_)

--B.S., Healthcare Studies | The University of Texas at Dallas (_June 2020_)
+- B.S., Healthcare Studies | The University of Texas at Dallas (_June 2020_)

 ### Professional Experience
 **Medical Assistant @ Dermatology Surgery Specialists (_May 2022 - Present_)**